iterative/dvc.org/static/docs/commands-reference/repro.md

   inspect.

 - `--no-commit` - do not save outputs to cache.
-Useful when running different experiments and you don't want to fill up your cache with temporary files.
-Use `dvc commit` when you are ready to save your results to cache.
+Useful when running different experiments and you don't want to fill up the cache with temporary files.
+Use `dvc commit` when ready to save results to cache.

 - `-m`, `--metrics` - show metrics after reproduction.
 The target pipeline(s) must have at least one metrics file defined either with the `dvc metrics`